• Product Introduction

 Start by deploying the previous template, synchronize the project code to the GitHub repository, then introduce in detail the seamless integration implementation process.

-Take the ai-sdk-image-generator-starter template as an example.
-On the template detail page, click the "Deploy" button to navigate to the EdgeOne Pages console.
-After entering the deployment page, environment variable configuration options will be shown.
-These configurations correspond to the API Keys of different AI image generation services.
-Different templates present different lists of configuration items, but you must make sure at least one API Key is configured correctly and available.
-The example configuration page is as follows:
+Taking the ai-sdk-image-generator-starter template as an example, click the "Deploy" button on the template detail page to go to the EdgeOne Makers console.
+After the deployment page is entered, environment variable configuration options are displayed.
+These configuration items correspond to the API Keys of different AI image generation services.
+Different templates present different configuration item lists, but you must ensure that at least one API Key is correctly configured and available.
+The example configuration page is displayed as follows:

 Once configured, click the "Start Deployment" button to start project deployment.